 Here you’ll find answers to some of the most frequently asked questions about the Chesterfield to Willington project.
 Please get in touch if you have any questions or comments.

-We are proposing to build approximately 60 km of new 400 kV overhead electricity line between Chesterfield and Willington to allow us to carry more energy between the north of England and the Midlands.
+We are proposing to build approximately 60 km of new 400 kV overhead electricity line between Chesterfield and Willington to allow us to transport cleaner, home-grown electricity generated between the north of England and the Midlands, enabling to power homes and businesses.

 The UK Government has set targets of 50 GW of offshore wind generation by 2030 and up to 140 GW by 2050.
-There is increased growth forecast in offshore wind capacity in Scotland and the North East of England, as well as increasing power flows to and from European power grids.
-This will put pressure on the existing network, such that reinforcement of the network in the Midlands region has been identified as necessary to secure the operation of the transmission system and ensure reliable, economic long-term supply.
+There is a particular growth forecast in offshore wind capacity in Scotland and the North East of England and increasing power flows to and from European power grids.
+This will put pressure on the existing network, such that reinforcement of the network in the East Midlands region has been identified as necessary to secure the operation of the transmission system and ensure reliable, economic long-term supply.

-The Chesterfield to Willington project will reinforce the electricity transmission network and helps to provide the necessary increased capacity between the North and the Midlands.
+The Chesterfield to Willington project will reinforce the electricity transmission network and help to provide the necessary increased capacity between the North and the Midlands.

 We also consider our duties under the Electricity Act 1989, which require us to develop proposals that are efficient, coordinated and economical, and which have regard to people, the location, and the environment.